Symbol Invariant of Partition and the Construction: Symbol of rigid partitions in the , , and theories

 \end{Def}

-Before proving the equality between the new definition of symbol and odd one, we give several universal results.
+Before proving the equivalence between the new definition of symbol and old one, we give several universal results.
 For the first step of the computation of the symbol, we have the following sequence

 Arrange the odd parts in a decreasing sequence

 And arrange the even parts in a decreasing sequence

 Introduce the following notations